Getting publicity for cannabis-related stories and corporations is difficult.

 - Why do you name yourself the Coca-Cola of pot?

 Similar is the case for calling your retail area “the Apple Store Of Cannabis” or something comparable.
 No muy Bueno.
-As a few clever humans talked about within the past, in an over-crowded retail vicinity, promoting one logo of luxurious merchandise isn’t always an ideal placing for purchasers, particularly for medical hashish clients, who need variety and low prices.
+As a few clever humans have talked about, promoting one logo of luxurious merchandise in an over-crowded retail vicinity isn’t always an ideal place for chasers, particularly for medical hashish clients who need variety and low prices.

-And, don’t get me incorrect, I love Apple products.
-But I very tons echo the sensation here.
-Cannabis and Apple computers have little or no in common.
+And don’t get me incorrect, I love Apple products.
+But I very much echo the sensation here.
+Cannabis and Apple computers have little or nothing in common.